dpmcgonigle/fingerprinting-llms/README.md

 Looking at specific patterns of text as "events" to see if there is a detectable difference between human and LLM-generated content.

+### Burstiness-HC3

+Expanding initial burstiness exploration into a new dataset -- HC3

 [Back to Top](#fingerprinting-llms)

 ## Project Documentation